A Summary of European Pre-History

 presumably due to the invasion of the Dorian Greeks from the

-- The Medes, Parthians, and Persians begin to move into the
+- The Medes, Parthians, and Persians began to move into the

 Iranian plateau from around 800 bc.